9 of the Largest and Biggest Lizards in the World

 Because of their large size, they are not afraid of humans and have been seen devouring dead animals discovered on the road.

 Their neck and tail are relatively long.
-Their claws and tails serve as weapons, as they contain sharp tips.
+Their claws and tails, which contain sharp tips, serve as weapons.

 When a Malayan water monitor bites somebody, the body will not die because of the venom but feel some consequences from the poison and germs that came from the bite.